simonguozirui/mindcraft/README.md

 ## Require

 * Chrome Beta 56 or later, or Chrome Canary.
-* Google DayDream VR.
+* Google DayDream VR or any VR system with chrome/WebVR browser.
-* Muse Headband
+* Muse Headband 2016

 ## Setup